Profirator/project-config/docs/configure.md

 	 		Add Roles: admin
 			Authorize Users: admin - assign roles - ALL

-Applications(after adding all applications): example API Catalogue, example Dashboards, Market
+Applications(after adding all applications): example API Catalogue, example Dashboards.

+3. Get Oauth2 credentials for all applications
+Change the oauth2 credentials which are hard-coded for “example Dashboards Wirecloud”

+		sudo vim services/wirecloud.yml

+Change “SOCIAL_AUTH_FIWARE_KEY” and “SOCIAL_AUTH_FIWARE_SECRET” to new “Client_ID” and “Secret” respectively.
+Change the oauth2 credentials which are hard-coded for “API Access”

+	sudo vim config/tenant-manager/credentials.json

- 	3. Get Oauth2 credentials for all applications Change the oauth2 credentials which are hard-coded for “example Dashboards Wirecloud” sudo vim services/wirecloud.yml change “SOCIAL_AUTH_FIWARE_KEY” and “SOCIAL_AUTH_FIWARE_SECRET” to new “Client_ID” and “Secret” respectively Change the oauth2 credentials which are hard-coded for “API Access” sudo vim config/tenant-manager/credentials.json change “idm – user_id, user and password”, “umbrella – token and key” and “broker – client_id(API Access)” sudo vim services/tokenservice.yml change “TOKEN_SERVICE_CLIENT_ID” and “TOKEN_SERVICE_CLIENT_SECRET” to that of “API Access” application’s “client_id” and “secret” respectively
+Change “idm – user_id, user and password”, “umbrella – token and key” and “broker – client_id(API Access)”

+	sudo vim services/tokenservice.yml

+Change “TOKEN_SERVICE_CLIENT_ID” and “TOKEN_SERVICE_CLIENT_SECRET” to that of “API Access” application’s “client_id” and “secret” respectively

 Then bring up the followong services: